openstack-archive/kolla-kubernetes/doc/source/deployment-guide.rst

     vgcreate cinder-volumes /dev/loop2

-Note that in the event where iSCSI daemon is active on the host, there is a need to perform the following steps before executing the cinder-volume-lvm helm chart to avoid the iscsd container from going into crash loops:
+Note that in the event where iSCSI daemon is active on the host, there is a need to perform the following steps before executing the cinder-volume-lvm Helm chart to avoid the iscsd container from going into crash loops:

 ::